eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 > which this project does not use.

 Then, adjust the contents of `.env`.
 On Ubuntu Linux, you can run `nano .env`.
-- If you are on Linux, **adjust `LOCAL_UID` to the UID of the logged-in user**.
-`echo $UID` will show it to you.
-It is highly recommended to run as a non-root user on Linux.
-On [Debian](https://devconnected.com/how-to-add-a-user-to-sudoers-on-debian-10-buster/) you may need to install `sudo` and add your user to the `sudoers` group.
-Ubuntu has that functionality built-in.

-> **Important**: The step above needs to be completed before the client is
-> built.
-Use the same user to configure, build and run the client.
-If the
-> UID in `.env` does not match the UID of the user, then you will get
-> permissions errors during use.

 - Set the `COMPOSE_FILE` entry depending on the client you are going to run, and with which options.
 See below for available compose files.
 Think of this as